 Badminton Wales answers some of your frequently asked questions surrounding the impact of coronavirus on badminton.

-Badminton Wales released our Return To Court Roadmap on the 22nd June 2020.
+Badminton Wales updated our Return To Court Roadmap on the 30th April 2021.
 You can view it here.

 A: Keep in regular contact with the venue provider.
 Explore alternative venues to see if there is any available.